-Jasmine tea is a tea scented with aroma from jasmine blossoms.
-The base of jasmine tea is green tea, but black and white tea is often used too.
 The resulting flavor of jasmine tea is subtly sweet and highly fragrant.
 It is the most famous scented tea in China.
-The flowers used to flavor jasmine tea come from one of two jasmine species: Jasminum officinale or Jasminum sambac.
+The flowers used to flavor the jasmine tea come from one of two jasmine species: Jasminum officinale or Jasminum sambac.
 Traditional jasmine green tea is harvested, made into green tea, stored until the jasmine flower harvest, and then scented during a multi-day process.

 Jasmine tea has been used over many years to help aid weight loss efforts.
 The antioxidant properties of jasmine tea help increase metabolism.
 This increase in the metabolic efficiency makes your exercise effective and helps your body to process the nutrients quicker.